johnwcowan/r7rs-work/PathnamesPython.md

   * the filename, unlike the other components, can contain a single period, in which case there need to be 1 to 8 characters before it and 1 to 3 characters after it.

-The concept of a maximally portable path is based loosely on the Common Lisp logical pathnames, but is even more restrictive.
+The concept of a maximally portable path is based loosely on Common Lisp logical pathnames, but is even more restrictive.

-## Path operations
+## Accessors

 `(path-parent `*path*`)`